turbot/steampipe-docs/docs/cloud/queries.md

 <img src="/images/docs/cloud/cloud-query-custom-query.png" width="400pt"/>
 <br />

+## Downloading Results

+After you've run a query, you can download the results to a CSV file by clicking the **Download** button at the bottom of the query editor.

 ## Saving & Sharing Snapshots

 Steampipe Cloud allows you to save and share query **snapshots** that are dashboards containing a table generated from your query results.